 At the end of the day a potential purchaser of any HUD home foreclosure is going to need a real estate agent who has been approved to submit offers to HUD.

 Finding an approved agent or broker is not difficult.
-Many HUD approved agents and brokers advertise themselves as such in local newspaper real estate sections.
-Most likely, if you see a listing for a HUD home foreclosure in the paper it will be listed by a HUD approved agent or broker.
+Many HUD-approved agents and brokers advertise themselves as such in local newspaper real estate sections.
+Most likely, if you see a listing for a HUD home foreclosure in the paper it will be listed by a HUD-approved agent or broker.
 Or at the very least a buyer can call a local real estate office and ask whether they have an agent or broker in the office who is approved to work with HUD homes.
-If not, maybe they can refer to you someone in another office.

 Besides the fact that any potential buyer of a HUD home is required by HUD to use a real estate agent, it is a good idea anyway.
 An experienced agent can be very useful when it comes to getting extra details on the neighborhood, local schools, places of worship, traffic patterns, etc.

 The list goes on and on as to the details that go into the “ideal” home for any particular homebuyer.
-The idea is to know what YOU want before you go out looking with the real estate agent.
+The idea is to know what you, as an investor, want and what your target buyer or tenant will want before you go out looking with the real estate agent.
 It also helps the agent narrow down the search so that he or she can only show you homes you would most likely be interested in seriously considering.
-And to see whether there are HUD home foreclosures that meet those criteria.
+Making this type of list will also help you determine if there are area HUD home foreclosures that meet those criteria.

-HUD does have a program available called the 203(K) loan program, which loans money to buyers of HUD homes in order to make needed repairs.
+HUD does have a program available through the FHA called the 203(K) loan program, which loans money to buyers of HUD homes in order to make needed repairs.
 The loan is repaid as part of the mortgage.
-Just ask your real estate agent to check out whether the program is available in your area.
+Properties financed under the 203(k) program must meet basic energy efficiency and structural standards when improvements and renovations are complete, so make sure that your plans will meet these standards and confirm, before obtaining financing, that you are working with an FHA-approved lender if you hope to use this financing.

 In many ways, the home purchase process on HUD homes is much more simplified than the conventional way of buying a home.